tar-gezed/trakt-to-letterboxd/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or choose an appropriate license).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.